ggreptile/secdoc/audit-readiness.md

 extra time in meetings and communication overhead generally.
 * Take advantage of Rust docs where possible
 * Ensure darkfi book is up-to-date and accurate
+* Glossary of terms in the codebase that are new or have a special meaning

 ### Automated Testing
 * Add robust unit testing